 Structural Engineering: Murray Engineering

-Civil Engineering: Taconic Engineering
+Civil and M.E.P.
+Engineering: Taconic Engineering

 Contractor: Rondack Construction